 Students will tackle a variety of novels, plays, short stories, and poems, all chosen to be thought-provoking and enjoyable.

 This is a full-year asynchronous class: August 27, 2021 to May 7, 2022.
 See our FAQ for complete dates and breaks.

 Sharing and Comparing

-Weekly text-based discussions are a big part of this asynchronous class, as you share your thoughts and opinions with a group of class friends.
-You'll read, write, and compare your views with homeschooled classmates who live across the country (and maybe around the globe).
-And as you do, you'll improve your critical thinking and writing skills as a community.
+In weekly text-based conversations students will share and compare views with fellow homeschooled classmates who live across the country (and maybe around the globe).
+And as they share and compare, they'll improve their understanding of the class reading and bolster their writing skills as a community.

 The Nuts and Bolts

 We'll also tackle vocabulary.
 But hopefully in a fun way—with flashcards!